The World of Hyatt Business Credit Card is here! If you’re like me and have wished for a Hyatt business card, that day has come!

 - 4 points per $1 spent at Hyatt hotels

-- Unlimited 2 points per $1 on your top three spending categories in 2022: airline tickets booked through the airline, car rentals booked direct, cable, dining, gas, internet, phone services, advertising on social media and search engines, and transit
+- Unlimited 2 points per $1 on your top three spending categories through December 31, 2023: airline tickets booked through the airline, car rentals booked direct, cable, dining, gas, internet, phone services, advertising on social media and search engines, and transit

 - 2 points per $1 spent on fitness club & gym memberships